39 Museums in Salvador: Discover the history and culture of Bahia

 Experience

-• Installation: The museum structure is integrated into the old wall, offering an immersive experience in the historical context.
+• Installation: The museum structure is integrated into the old wall, offering an immersive experience in historical context.

 25. Bahia Art Museum (MAB)